Airbus A320neo family: Production

-First delivery slipped to early 2016.

-Lufthansa took delivery of the first A320neo on 20 January 2016.

-Two hundred deliveries were targeted in 2017, but as Pratt & Whitney faced ramp-up difficulties, Airbus expected that 30 aircraft would have to be parked awaiting engines.

 The fourth and latest final assembly line in Hamburg was to open in July 2017; 60 A320s should be produced monthly from 2019.
 With 90 A320neos delivered by October 2017, Airbus acknowledged that it would not attain the 200 target, even with many deliveries in the fourth quarter.
 More than 40 A320neos were parked without engines, but with most of the engine issues resolved by early 2018, more than half of the A320s delivered in 2018 were expected to be neos.

 Airbus expected to produce 60 narrow-bodies per month by the middle of 2019 and studied higher rates.

 Airbus confirmed plans to reach 63 monthly from 55 in 2018 and study 70 to 75 monthly beyond 2019, though Safran, one of the two partners in LEAP producer CFM, could not commit to higher volumes.

 In February 2018, after in-flight failures of the PW1100G with its high pressure compressor aft hub modified, apparently caused by problems with its knife edge seal, European Aviation Safety Agency (EASA) and Airbus grounded some A320neo family aircraft until they were fitted with spares.

 As of February 2018, P&W engines had flown 500,000 hours since introduction and 113 P&W-powered A320neo family aircraft were operated by eight customers.

 Airbus then stopped accepting PW1100G engines.

 Deliveries of GTF-powered A320neos resumed in May after Pratt returned to the original design seal as a quick fix.

 By the end of June, Airbus expected to have around 100 A320neos awaiting engines and aimed to deliver most of them in the second half of the year, for a total of over 800 aircraft handed over in 2018.

 In the first five months of 2018, 69 had been delivered: 40% of all single-aisles, and almost 80% with CFM LEAP engines, but the 22 delivered in May were equally split between the two power plants.

 After the three-month halt, the goal of 210 GTF-powered deliveries in 2018 was expected to be missed by 30–40 unless Pratt could accelerate production, exposing itself and Airbus to late penalties.

 Airbus COO Guillaume Faury aimed to do away with "gliders", i.e. airframes without engines, by the end of 2018.
 Bernstein Research had forecast 50 fewer deliveries than planned and expected a return to normal by 2019.

 Delivery targets could still be met with other engine options (neo or ceo), as 210 Leap-powered jets were planned.

 After having peaked above 100, the number of aircraft parked awaiting their turbofans declined to 86 by the end of June.

 The 500th A320neo family aircraft was delivered in October 2018.